 Low network performance when using NICs with bnxtnet driver for GENEVE traffic.
-And high "LRO aborts rx" is observed in the NIC's private stats.
+High "LRO aborts rx" are observed in the NIC's private stats.

 [rxqN] LRO byte rx: 362072308778